-In non-targeted protein quantitation are the cycle time (defining the chromatographic peak resolution), the uniqueness of the ion(s) chosen to evaluate a peptide amount (selectivity) and the system sensitivity (quantitation of low-abundance compounds).
+Typical challenges in non-targeted protein quantitation are the cycle time (defining the chromatographic peak resolution), the uniqueness of the ion(s) chosen to determine a peptide amount (selectivity) and the system sensitivity (quantitation of low-abundance compounds).
 MS-based approaches provide comprehensive quantitative results but overlapping ions reduce the selectivity of these workflows.
 MS/MS (DIA) based quantitation provides excellent selectivity at the cost of reduced sensitivity.

-TIMS-PASEF based Label-Free Quantitation (PASEF-LFQ) combines the best of both approaches.
+TIMS-PASEF based label-free quantitation (PASEF-LFQ) combines the best of both approaches.
 TIMS provides both an additional dimension of separation, greatly increasing selectivity, while the preconcentration effect of the TIMS cell provides greater sensitivity.
-The PASEF cycle time is compatible with narrow nano-uHPLC peaks while its speed (>100 Hz MS/MS) greatly improves the reproducibility of parent ion selection compared to traditional DDA approaches, while sensitivity is higher than with traditional DIA approaches.
+The PASEF cycle time is compatible with narrow nano-UHPLC peaks while its speed (>100 Hz MS/MS) greatly improves the reproducibility of parent ion selection compared to traditional DDA approaches.

 Label-free quantification outcome of a three-proteome mixture.
-The total protein load is 150ng, separated with a 90min gradient.
-MaxQuant is used for processing.
+The total load is 150 ng, separated with a 60 min gradient.
+PeaksX is used for processing, Perseus for display.